slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Without commitment, you cannot have depth in anything, whether it's a relationship, a business or a hobby.' -- Neil Strauss*

+> *'Learn what is to be taken seriously and laugh at the rest.' -- Hermann Hesse*

+> *'As the biggest library if it is in disorder is not as useful as a small but well-arranged one, so you may accumulate a vast amount of knowledge but it will be of far less value to you than a much smaller amount if you have not thought it over for yourself' -- Arthur Schopenhauer*

-[Perfectionism](chapter_1_self.md#on-perfectionism) is as bad as procrastination
+[Perfectionism](chapter_1_self.md#on-perfectionism) is as bad as procrastination.

 Work by layers: functional -> perfect;
-Do less to achieve more. make the basics in life, and you're good to go. you don't need to optimise.
+Do less to achieve more.
+Make the basics in life and you're good to go.
+You don't need to optimise.

-Hints:
+Hints on productivity:

 - Focus just on 3 outcomes (not todos) per day and tackle your most important thing (MIT) first thing in the morning.
 - Focus on the one thing most likely to get maximum results.
 Forget everything else.
 Leverage is built on the notion that small, well-focused actions can sometimes produce significant, enduring improvements if they are applied in the right place.
 Tacking a difficult problem is often a matter of seeing where the high leverage lies.
 Focus on doing the right things instead of doing things right.